Southwark London Borough Council elections: 2006-2010

 The by-election was called following the resignation of Cllr.
 Paul D. L. Baichoo.

 The by-election was called following the death of Cllr.
 Anne Yates.

 2010-2014

 The by-election was called following the resignation of Cllr.
 John J. Friary.

 The by-election was called following the resignation of Cllr.
 Ms. Keadean M. Rhoden.

 The by-election was called following the death of Cllr.
 Tayo A. Situ.

 The by-election was called following the death of Cllr.
 Ms. Helen Morrissey.

 2014-2018

 The by-election was called following the resignation of Councillor Claire Maugham.

 The by-election was called following the resignation of Councillor Helen Hayes, the Member of Parliament for Dulwich and West Norwood.

 The by election was called following the resignation of Councillor Neil Coyle, the Member of Parliament for Bermondsey and Old Southwark.

 The by-election was called following the resignation of Councillor Lisa Rajan.

+2018-2022

+There were no by-elections during this period.

+2022-2026

+The by-election was called following the resignation of Councillor Alice Macdonald.

+The by-election was called following the resignation of Councillor Kimberley McIntosh.

+The by-election was called following the resignation of Councillor Chloe Tomlinson.